ayyoung994/dpp4-qsar-docking/03_QSAR_Regression/01_QSAR_regression_analysis/colab_script/README.md

 ## Cross-Validation

-A 5-fold stratified cross-validation strategy is used on the training set.
-Because the target variable is continuous, pIC50 values are first divided into quantile-based bins before applying stratified splitting.
+A 5-fold stratified cross-validation strategy was used on the training set.
+Because the target variable was continuous, `pIC50_median` values were first divided into quantile-based bins before applying stratified cross-validation.

-The independent test set is not used during cross-validation or hyperparameter tuning.
+The independent test set was not used during cross-validation or hyperparameter tuning.

 ## Hyperparameter Tuning

-The top-performing models are tuned using `RandomizedSearchCV`.
-The tuned models include:
+The top-performing models were tuned using `RandomizedSearchCV`:

 ```text
 Random Forest